apella1/apella1/README.md

 - 👋 Hi, I’m John Apella.
-- 👀 I’m a React developer.
+- 👀 I’m a Frontend developer.
 - 🌱 I’m currently working on an e-commerce website implemented using React.
 - 💞️ Open to frontend web development roles.
 - 📫 You can email me: apellajohn@gmail.com.
 Twitter: @apella_john.